AfonsoCalinas/YoutubeToMp4/README.md

 pip install -r requirements.txt
 ```

-And I'll leave a link to [PIP](https://pypi.org/project/pip/) just in case you don't have it installed, it's really usefull!
+And I'll leave a link to [PIP](https://pypi.org/project/pip/) just in case you don't have it installed, it's really useful!

 Since we're only installing FFMPEG for a Python Library, we need to also install FFMPEG itself!